Television in Japan: Programs

+Advertisers sponsor programs rather than buying advertising time during commercial breaks.
+The advertisers have major power over prime time programs, aiming to the lowest common denominator by having "familiar, tested" celebrities hosting the programs, regardless of genre.

+None of the foreign programs air on terrestrial television during prime time, even rare outside the prime time hours; instead, locally produced programs dominate the slot, favored by the public.
+The broadcasters have control over production companies, hence production companies often work with a single TV station and the TV station itself owns the copyright to the completed program.

-The Japanese have sometimes subdivided television series and dramas into kūru (クール), from the French term "cours" (both singular and plural) for "course", which is a 3-month period usually of 13 episodes.
+The Japanese have sometimes subdivided television series and dramas into kūru (クール), from the French term "cours" (both singular and plural) for "course", which is a three-month period usually of 13 episodes.
 Each kūru generally has its own opening and ending image sequence and song, recordings of which are often sold.
 A six-month period of 26 episodes is also used for subdivision in some television series.